dielduarte/babel-plugins-and-events-logging/2 - why the plugin.md

 # Why?

-- The rule:
+- The need:
-  - Intercept and log all input and output messages
+  - Intercept and log all inputs and outputs messages

 - Reasons:
   - We are Humans and we will forget to add the logs